GPenn/antiNumuCC1piAnalysis_1.0/README.md

 # antiNumuCC1piAnalysis_1.0
 Gabriel Penn (gabriel.penn@liverpool.ac.uk)

-This is a Highland analysis package for antinumu CC1pi- events, also containing the code from my BDT PID development work.
+This is a Highland analysis package for antinumu CC1pi- events, based on antiNumuCCMultiPiAnalysis.
+It also contains the code from my BDT PID development work.

 Branches:
  - main